wgx/blog.willgrant.org/_posts/2022-08-01-how-to-get-your-first-job-in-ux.markdown

 You need empathy to understand your users’ needs, goals, and frustrations.
 To "walk a mile in their shoes" requires you to approach user problems with respect— they’re not stupid, your software is just too hard to use.
 You need objectivity to look at your product with fresh eyes, spot the flaws, and fix them.

-**Note taking and writing** are essential.
+**Communication (written and verbal)** are essential skills.
 If you can’t write well, you’ll find it hard to succeed in UX.
 You’ll need to take notes from stakeholders (internal and external), user interviews and handover meetings with engineering.
 You’ll need to write product copy, documentation and UI copy.
 If you can write well - you’ve got a head start in UX.

+[Communicating design decisions](https://amzn.to/3PQxyyd) to other people is vital.
+We need to do a certain amount of evangelism to convince people of our design work, explaining the thought process and problems along the journey that led us to _this_ solution.
+Communication is two-way of course, so you need to be receptive to new ideas, feedback and things you haven’t considered (or have simply gotten wrong).

+You need to "read the room" and adjust your presentation style for the audience - you'll talk in very high-level terms with the CEO or other senior stakeholders, explaining why you took a certain design decision and how it relates to the wider company goals.
+Likewise, you'll be talking about the details of an interaction, or some UI copy with product managers or front-end engineers.

 **Wireframing & Prototyping** represents a lot of the "doing" - once you’ve thought everything through, you’ll need to express how the software works visually and tools like Figma, Sketch, Miro, Axure and so on are the way to do this.
 They’re not difficult tools to learn (for wireframes) - and most have component libraries of UI elements you can drag and drop onto the canvas to lay out screens.

-A word about **communication**, separate from writing, is that [communicating design decisions](https://amzn.to/3PQxyyd) to other people is vital.
-We need to do a certain amount of evangelism to convince people of our design work, explaining the thought process and problems along the journey that led us to _this_ solution.
-Communication is two-way of course, so you need to be receptive to new ideas, feedback and things you haven’t considered (or have simply gotten wrong).

-## Preparation
+## 2. Preparation

 ### Courses and bootcamps